 Julia is a graphic designer and branding consultant working across a variety of sectors, from culture and NGO, to finance, education and technology.

-She has nearly two decades experience solving unique brand and communications challenges.
+She has two decades experience solving unique brand and communications challenges.

 Having previously worked at BBC Worldwide and world-renowned branding agency Johnson Banks, in 2017 she formed 31% Wool with Angela to creatively solve problems for clients in interesting and unusual ways, with a firm focus on rationale.
 The verbal side of a project is as important to her as the visual side – the crossover between design and strategy being paramount.